How we got here

 January 2010

-Cassie joins us to help with designing our consultancy services and finding funders.
+Cassie Robinson joins us to help with designing our consultancy services and finding funders.

 Hege and I start pitching to people and asking for cash for research, pilots and the core site.